jbpawlik/currency-exchanger/README.md

 1. Because this project makes calls to an API, it is necessary to register for a free account and API key at [exchangerate-api.com](https://www.exchangerate-api.com/).
 Click on Get Free Key at the top of the page and follow the instructions.
 2. Download or clone the [repository](http://github.com/jbpawlik/currency-exchanger) to your local machine
 3. Navigate to the top level of the directory
-4. Create an empty file named .env
+4. Create an empty file named .env inside the directory
-5. Inside the .env file, write "API_Key=" (without quotes) and paste in your API key.
-Once built, the .gitignore file included in the repository will hide this file and protect your API key so that others will not be able to access it
+5. Inside the .env file, write "API_Key=" (without quotes), paste in your API key, and save.
+6. Open the .gitinore file and add .env to the list of ignored files.
+This will prevent your .env file and API key from being uploaded to GitHub, to protect your key from unauthorized access
-6. Install Node Package Manager before proceeding with the rest of the instructions
+7. Install Node Package Manager before proceeding with the rest of the instructions
-7. Run "npm install" in your terminal
+8. Open a terminal in the top level of the directory and run "npm install"
-8. Run "npm run build" in your terminal
+9. Run "npm run build"
-9. "npm run start" will open the website in your browser
+10. "npm run start" will open the website in your browser
-10. Any API errors will be reported in a text field on the site
+11. Any API errors will be reported in a text field on the site.
+Information about API errors can be found [here](https://blog.runscope.com/posts/how-to-debug-common-api-errors)

 ### __Tests/Specifications__
 Full tests and specifications can be found in the __tests__ folder in the directory.